Have you heard

 Check with your doctor and insurance company to see if your pump and other breastfeeding supplies can be covered by your health insurance.
 Many times with a doctors prescription, insurance companies will pay for a breastpump.
 This is especially true for mothers of premature or babies that are sick and need special care.

 How much you pump depends on individual needs.
 If you are returning to work your needs for the type/brand of pump and the amount you pump may be very different than if you are pumping occasionally.
-NOTE: Keep in mind that the average mom can express between ONE and THREE oz per pumping session (not per breast, per session).
+NOTE: Keep in mind that the average mom who is pumping between breastfeeding sessions can express between ONE and THREE oz per pumping session (not per breast, per session).

 Mothers who have spent a lot of time pumping, especially those who have pumped exclusively for long periods, have noted that as you pump, milk will flow and then stop, then flow & stop, then flow & stop, and so on & so on, and it can vary from person to person as to the individual pattern.
 These mothers recommend if you are trying to increase the amount you can pump, to pump for at least 15 minutes. (you might also continue pumping for 5 minutes after your milk stops flowing).

-Remember to pump at LEAST 10 minutes, but no more than 20 minutes per session.
+Most moms need to pump at least 10 minutes, but no more than 20-30 minutes per session.

 Be sure that you are comfortable.
 Some moms use the Pumpin’ Pal breastshield, which inserts into the shield of your regular pump and enables you to lean back while pumping.
 The idea is to be able to relax a little more.